villagra/MediaNugetPackages/README.md

 to:
 Microsoft.Media.Advertising\lib\uap10.0

-To generate the nuget package:
+To generate an individual nuget package:
 nuget pack Package.nuspec

+To generate them all:
+packageAll.bat